mdinger/rust-by-example/examples/generics/assoc_types/the_problem/input.md

-First, generic `trait`s on container types sometimes have too many type specification requirements for users of the trait.
-This is generally a problem when users don't require the generics it provides.
+`trait`s generic over container types have strict type specification requirements.
+Users of the `trait`s *must* specify all generic types, even irrelevant ones.

 Specifically, examine the `Contains` `trait` and the `difference()` function which utilizes it.
 The fact that `Contains` is generic immediately forces users of the `trait` regardless of need to explicitly state *all* the `trait`'s generic types.

-{verbosity.play}
+{problem.play}

 The problem is we require a way to express that `A` and `B` are determined by the *input* `C`.
-Having to express them *input* parameters is just hindering.
+Having to express them as *input* parameters is just hindering.
 Associated types provides exactly that capability.

 ### See also: